A few years ago, recruiting was a more thankless job.

 Troops suffering from emotional disorders or PTSD have it bad too.
 Commanders often want to order them right back to the front to advance the mission, even if they are emotionally too frail to go.
 But if they are plainly too ill, the brass commonly just discharges them.
 That way the military washes its hands of their problems and they can begin their long slog through the Department of Veterans Affairs.

 Did we mention addiction?
-Not surprisingly, many heroes in Afghanistan turn to drugs to escape the daily game of dodge ball with death and dismemberment.
+Not surprisingly, many heroes in Afghanistan turn to to escape the daily game of dodge ball with death and dismemberment.
 After all, they grow the opium and heroin right there.

 Post-traumatic stress disorder, drug addiction, and suicide are rampant among our veterans.
 Nevertheless, Republican lawmakers aim to further trim veterans’ services.